Yawning Heights

 Yawning Heights (Зияющие Высоты) is the first published novel by Soviet philosopher Alexander Zinoviev.
-Zinoviev expressed skepticism and frustration toward writings that attempted to expose and reveal the evils of Soviet communism.
-Zinoviev chose, instead, to satirize and ridicule Soviet society in Yawning Heights, presented as the city / nation of Ibansk.
+Set in the fictional city / nation of Ibansk, Yawning Heights satirizes Soviet society.
 The novel has been compared to the writings of Jonathan Swift, Lewis Carroll, and others.

-Everyone in Yawning Heights is named Iban Ibanovich Ibanov, so each is instead referred to by a descriptive name, rather than their proper name.
-Some are recognizable.
-In the book, one of the characters writes a satirical novel critical of his society.
-The character knows that the Brothers (KGB) are searching his house to find his controversial book.
-This represents the level of metafiction.
+Every character in Yawning Heights is named Iban Ibanovich Ibanov, so each is instead referred to by a descriptive name, rather than their proper name.
+Multiple characters in the book are references to prominent thinkers at the time, including one character who is thought to be a stand-in for the author.

 Satire

 As a logician, Zinoviev was able to reduce many features of Soviet communism to what he calls "scientific laws".
 The book is also filled with numerous paradoxes and logical twists, à la Catch-22.
 The book begins with a logically reflexive definition: a preface claims that the book details the result of an experiment.
 The preface identifies the purpose of the experiment: "to uncover those who disapprove of its implementation, and to take the appropriate measures".

 One satire in a late chapter is that, after conquering the whole world in the Great Ibanskian Kissoff, the leaders of Ibansk discover another nation, Sub-Ibansk, whose inhabitants live underground beneath Ibansk and subsist on the sewage generated by Ibansk.